+- 1. Prior to The Snap:

-a.
+- a.
 Encroachment

-i.
+- i.
 Following the ready for play and until the snap, no player on defense may encroach, touch the ball, nor contact opponents or interfere with them in any other way.
 This includes standing in the neutral zone to give defensive signals or shifting throughout the zone.
+After

-After the snapper has placed their hand(s) on the ball it is encroachment for any player to break the scrimmage line plane, except for the snapper's right to be over the ball.
-Penalty: Dead Ball Foul, Encroachment, 5 yards from the succeeding spot.
-During the interval between downs when 2 or more encroachment fouls are committed by the defense, the penalty will be 10 yards for the subsequent encroachment fouls.
+the snapper has placed their hand(s) on the ball it is encroachment for any player to break the scrimmage line plane, except for the snapper's right to be over the ball.

-b.
+- b.
 False Start

+- i.
 No offensive player shall make a false start.
 A false start includes simulating a charge or start of a play.
 An infraction of this rule may be penalized whether or not the ball is snapped and the penalty for any resultant encroachment shall be cancelled.

-Penalty: Dead Ball Foul, False Start, 5 yards from the succeeding spot.
+- 2. During the Snap:

+- a.
+Direct Snap

+- i.
+The player who receives the snap must be at least 2 yards behind the offensive scrimmage line.
+The distance is determined by the point at which the ball is first touched following the snap.
+The snapper may not snap the ball to themself.